-According to the results of an analysis of personalised nutrition in the Silver Economy, carried out during the IncluSilver project, the nutrition market for elderly people can be divided in several segments:
+According to the results of the analysis of personalised nutrition in the Silver Economy, the nutrition market for older people can be divided in several segments:

-The first of is the Agri-food industry, which represents the largest part of the nutrition market.
-It can be divided into development of new products, specifically developed for elderly people needs.
-Typically, it can be products with specific nutrients that elderly people lack, such as vitamins, or easy-to-eat products.
-Then the agrifood industry can be sub-divided into product design (food texture (i.e., easy to eat products) taste, and shape); packaging (easy-to-open format and bigger fonts).
+The first segment is the agrifood industry, which represents the largest part of the nutrition market.
+It can be divided into the development of new products, specifically developed for older people's needs.
+Typically, it can be products with specific nutrients that older people lack, such as vitamins, or easy-to-eat products.
+Then agrifood industry can be divided into product design (food texture (i.e., easy to eat products or shape) and packaging (i.e., easy-to-open format and bigger fonts).

-The second segment of nutrition market is information and communication technologies (ICT), which gather all connected objects that could help in personalising the diet of older adults.
-For example, web platforms and applications helping elderly people in their nutrition are part of this category, it can be services to choose or localise adapted products.
+The second segment of the nutrition market is information and communication technologies (ICT), which gather all connected objects that could help personalise the diet of older adults.
+For example, web platforms and applications helping older people in their nutrition are part of this category.
+It can also be services to choose or localised products.

 The third category is home services, consisting of food delivery or at home cooking services.
-It also includes all services that target well-being at home of elderly people.
-Besides, home services could also be used for personalised nutrition of elderly people.
+It also includes all services that target well-being at home of older people.
+Besides, home services could also be used for personalised nutrition of older people.

-The market of personalised nutrition for elderly people are largely open to innovations.
-However, with the specific needs of this market, it looks like the actors of the agri-food, ICT or at home services are not occupying most of the market yet.
-With the increasing number of elderly people, it seems that the market will grow exponentially.
-In addition, their progressive adoption of new technologies and their increased interest for services at home offers large possibilities for the personalised nutrition market (Figure 6):
+The market of personalised nutrition for elderly people is largely open to innovation.
+However, with the specific needs of older people, it looks like the actors of the agrifood, ICT or at home services are not occupying most of the market yet 17.
+With the increasing number of elderly people, there is evidence that the market will grow exponentially.
+In addition, their progressive appropriation to new technologies and their increased interest for services at home offers large possibilities for the personalised nutrition market.